gongxh13/openfunction-demo/function-dapr/state/README.md

 # Deployment
 ## Create and configure a state store
 1. Follow [these steps](https://docs.dapr.io/getting-started/tutorials/configure-state-pubsub/#step-1-create-a-redis-store) to create a Redis store.
+If redis can not start because volumn, please execute: `kubectl apply -f redis-pv.yaml`
 2. Apply the redis.yaml file and observe that your state store was successfully configured!
 ```
 kubectl apply -f redis.yaml